nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all suppliers: `list -s`

-Shows a list of all suppliers in the VendorVault.
+Shows a list of all suppliers in VendorVault.
 (The delivery list will not be affected)

 Format: `list -s`